kristi11/ww-filament/README.md

 #### To enter Stripe's live mode you need to complete your business profile in [Stripe's dashboard](https://dashboard.stripe.com/test/dashboard) and change the API keys from _test_ to _live API keys_.
 Also after running `php artian cashier:webhook` in your production server you need to go to the [webhooks page](https://dashboard.stripe.com/webhooks) click on the newly created webhook and copy the `Signin secret` to your `STRIPE_WEBHOOK_SECRET` in your `.env` file.
 Also i noticed that the `php artian cashier:webhook` doesn't generate the `checkout.session.completed` so you will have to do that manually in order for the purchase to go through.
 To do that click on the newly created webhook and as of `11/13/2024` you can go to the `...` button on the right side of the page, choose `update details` and on the `events to send` click `select events...` and enter `checkout.session.completed`.
 This way stripe will start listening for the event and proceed the payment.

+> [!IMPORTANT]
-## To make a test live purchase in the [store](https://wittyworkflow.com/shop) login and choose a product to purchase.
+> ## To make a test live purchase in the [store](https://wittyworkflow.com/shop) login and choose a product to purchase.
 After clicking `checkout` in the cart, in your order details click `Add promotion code` and enter `100OFF` for a `100%` discount in your order just so you can see that everything works as intended.

 # Your application is now ready for use.
 Enjoy!
 To install it in production follow your servers specific needs.